kavigupta/kavigupta.github.com/_posts/2016-01-28-What-Is-Category-Theory.md

 Look familiar?
 In fact, if you take the paths (i.e., the various ways of getting from point to point) with the laws given above, we end up with the same picture.

 Fundamentally, this is what categories are.
-Any category is basically equivalent to the paths on some graph.
+Any category is basically equivalent to the paths (i.e., ways to get from one letter to another) on some graph.
 (Actually, there is a way to formalize this in terms of functors, a more advanced concept).

 And the power of category theory is that this structure applies to a lot of things.